Hailz/fly-on-angular/optional_lab.md

 ##Requirements

-  * Each airplane should have a link to a show page
   * Each airplane should also have an image (will involve altering the Airplane schema)
   * There should be a search bar that can filter the list of airplanes
 * Allows creation of new airplanes